nczmoo/dcs100/readme.md

-    x portal isn't setting the 2x position x put credits and lines back in x add auto drink option to heal and cure slowly integrate more stuff onto slots as you progress through dungeon (this makes slots harder but more lucrative) chests are the only place you can get portal potions

-    make slot machine look better
+    x portal isn't setting the 2x position x put credits and lines back in x add auto drink option to heal and cure x REFACTOR
+    x slowly integrate more stuff onto slots as you progress through dungeon (this makes slots harder but more lucrative) x chests are the only place you can get portal potions x Let the player know when a new monster is added to their spawn (exiting dungeon) and a new symbol is added to reel (store) make slot machine look better
     sound
     music

-    REFACTOR
+    add more ui pop when changing quantities on the screen so you can tell what's being changed the number of portals given by a portal chest should be determined by how often you die change potions to inventory
+    add straight to reels
+    replace enter and exit buttons with forward and backward images BUG : fighting not updating with mob

+    be able to stop auto-pull

 QUESTIONS
     What can you get from the slots?
         Potions